Proximity effects of vortices in neutron $^3P_2$ superfluids in neutron stars: Vortex core transitions and covalent bonding of vortex molecules: Introduction

-Theoretically, there are two frameworks to deal with the $^3P_2$ superfluids: a microscopic theory known as the Bogoliubov-de Gennes (BdG) equation describing fermion degrees of freedom, and the Ginzburg-Landau (GL) theory for the order parameters conveniently describing bosonic excitations.
+Theoretically, there are two frameworks to deal with the $^3P_2$ superfluids related to each other: a microscopic theory known as the Bogoliubov--de Gennes (BdG) equation describing fermion degrees of freedom, and the Ginzburg-Landau (GL) theory for the order parameters conveniently describing bosonic excitations.
 The latter can be obtained from the former by integrating out fermion degrees of freedom as an expansion of the order parameters and spatial derivatives.
 Thus, the GL theory is the low-energy effective theory describing large distance behaviors, which is valid only in the region close to the critical temperature.
-Among superfluid states with $J=2$ classified into nematic, cyclic, and ferromagnetic phases etc~\cite{merminPRA74}, the GL theory for $^3P_2$ superfluids \cite{Fujita1972,Richardson:1972xn, Sauls:1978lna,Muzikar:1980as,Sauls:1982ie,Vulovic:1984kc,Masuda:2015jka,Masuda:2016vak, Yasui:2018tcr,Yasui:2019tgc,Yasui:2019unp} predicts that the ground state is in the nematic phase at least in the weak coupling limit~\cite{ Sauls:1978lna,Muzikar:1980as,Sauls:1982ie}.
+Among superfluid states with $J=2$ classified into nematic, cyclic, and ferromagnetic phases etc~\cite{merminPRA74}, the GL theory for $^3P_2$ superfluids \cite{Fujita1972,Richardson:1972xn, Sauls:1978lna,Muzikar:1980as,Sauls:1982ie,Vulovic:1984kc,Masuda:2015jka,Masuda:2016vak, Yasui:2018tcr,Yasui:2019tgc,Yasui:2019unp} predicts that the ground state is in the nematic phase at least in the weak coupling limit~\cite{ Sauls:1978lna,Muzikar:1980as,Sauls:1982ie} \footnote{ Among $J=2$ superfluids, nematic phases are also known in spin-2 Bose-Einstein condensates (BECs) of ultracold atomic gases \cite{Zhou:2006fd,Semenoff:2006vv, Uchino:2010,Uchino:2010pf,Borgh:2016cco,Kobayashi:2021arv}, and thus they have common bosonic properties. }.
 The nematic phase consists of almost degenerate three different states with different unbroken symmetries: uniaxial nematic (UN), $D_2$ biaxial nematic ($D_2$BN), and $D_4$ biaxial nematic ($D_4$BN) phases with unbroken groups $O(2)$, $D_2$ and $D_4$, respectively.
-Here, $D_n$ is a dihedral group of order $n$ (see Table~\ref{table:manifold}(a) and (b)).
-Nematic phases were also known in spin-2 Bose-Einstein condensates (BECs) \cite{Zhou:2006fd,Semenoff:2006vv, Uchino:2010,Uchino:2010pf,Borgh:2016cco,Kobayashi:2021arv}. \if0 Corresponding order parameter manifolds (OPMs) are $U(1) \times SO(3)/O(2) \simeq S^1 \times {\mathbb R}P^2$, $U(1) \times SO(3)/D_2$ and $[U(1) \times SO(3)]/D_4$, respectively [see Table~\ref{table}(c)]. \fi Depending on the magnetic field and temperature, UN, $D_2$BN or $D_4$BN state is realized as the ground state for zero magnetic field, nonzero one below the critical value $B_c$, or nonzero one above $B_c$, respectively \cite{Masuda:2015jka,Yasui:2018tcr,Yasui:2019tgc, Yasui:2019unp} [see Table~\ref{table:manifold}(a)].
+Here, $D_n$ is a dihedral group of order $n$ [see Table~\ref{table:manifold}(a) and (b)].
+Depending on the magnetic field and temperature, the UN, $D_2$BN, or $D_4$BN state is realized as the ground state for zero magnetic field, nonzero one below the critical value $B_c$, or nonzero one above $B_c$, respectively \cite{Masuda:2015jka,Yasui:2018tcr,Yasui:2019tgc, Yasui:2019unp} [see Table~\ref{table:manifold}(a)].
 Apart from nematic phases, more general uniform states (which do not have to be realized as the ground states) of $^3P_2$ superfluids were classified according to symmetries \cite{Kobayashi:2021arv}.
-Beyond the quasi-classical approximation, the ferromagnetic phase was found in the region close to the critical temperature \cite{Mizushima:2021qrz}.
-The GL approach is useful not only to determine the ground states but also to deal with bosonic collective excitations \cite{Bedaque:2003wj,Leinson:2011wf,Leinson:2012pn,Leinson:2013si,Bedaque:2012bs,Bedaque:2013rya,Bedaque:2013fja,Bedaque:2014zta,Leinson:2009nu,Leinson:2010yf,Leinson:2010pk,Leinson:2010ru,Leinson:2011jr} relevant for cooling process of neutron stars, and various topological excitations and defects, such as vortices (as explained below in more detail), domain walls \cite{Yasui:2019vci} and the boundary defect (boojums) \cite{Yasui:2019pgb}.
+In fact, beyond the quasiclassical approximation, the ferromagnetic phase was found in the region close to the critical temperature \cite{Mizushima:2021qrz}.
+The GL approach is useful not only to determine the ground states but also to deal with bosonic collective excitations \cite{Bedaque:2003wj,Leinson:2011wf,Leinson:2012pn,Leinson:2013si,Bedaque:2012bs,Bedaque:2013rya,Bedaque:2013fja,Bedaque:2014zta,Leinson:2009nu,Leinson:2010yf,Leinson:2010pk,Leinson:2010ru,Leinson:2011jr} relevant for the cooling process of neutron stars, and various topological excitations and defects, such as vortices (as explained below in more detail), domain walls \cite{Yasui:2019vci}, and the boundary defect (boojums) \cite{Yasui:2019pgb}.